 Can I Build Residential or Commercial Property on My Land?

-If your goal is to buy property upon which you will eventually build your dream home, then you can have the real estate held in a fideicomiso, as described above.
+If your goal is to buy land upon which you will eventually build your dream home, then you can have the land held in a fideicomiso, as described above.

 However, if the land has been purchased as a non-residential investment, then the real estate will need to be held via a Mexican corporation.
 This is true if you want to eventually subdivide the land and sell it off, build a commercial or industrial property, build a multi-unit condo property, or other.
 Mexican corporations, even those that are 100% foreign-owned, can purchase properties without a trust of any kind, even in restricted areas.